Where to elope in Oklahoma

 Quartz Mountain Nature Park

 Not exactly a state park, but a great outdoor area of our state, nonetheless.
-Nestled in the southwest part of the state, a short drive from Hobart, Quartz Mountain Nature Park offers a rocky wedding backdrop compared to the lush hills the southeastern part of the state.
+Nestled in the southwest part of the state, a short drive from Hobart, Quartz Mountain Nature Park offers a rocky wedding backdrop compared to the lush hills of the southeastern part of the state.

 You can set your sights on Baldy Point, which is located on the western end of the Wichita Mountain range and rises 300 feet above the prairie.
 Trek along the New Horizon trail to say your vows and elope at the point overlooking lake Altus-Lugert.
 Less adventurous hikers can still enjoy the less strenuous trails throughout the park, and the trail that climbs the face of Quartz Mountain still offers hikers the ultimate reward: incredible views.